WIC participation on the rise in Missouri as WIC celebrates 50 years of service

 Missourians interested in learning about the benefits of WIC may visit [wic.mo.gov]WIC.Mo.Gov or call TEL-LINK at 1-800-835-5465 to find the WIC local agency in their county.

-WIC CONTRACT 2024
+WIC CONTRACT 2026

 FOR IMMEDIATE RELEASE

-Women, Infants and Children (WIC) is a special supplemental nutrition program providing services to pregnant women, new mothers, infants and children up to their 5th birthday based on nutritional risk and income eligibility.
+The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) provides services to pregnant women, new mothers, infants and children up to their 5th birthday based on nutritional risk and income eligibility.
 The primary services provided are healthy, supplemental food, risk assessment, nutrition education and counseling, breastfeeding promotion and support, health screening and referrals to health care.
-To be eligible for WIC, applicants must have an income of less than or equal to 185% of the poverty level and be at nutritional risk.
-Migrant families are also eligible.
+To be eligible for WIC, applicants must have an income equal to or less than 185% of the poverty level and be at nutritional risk.

-WIC supplemental food packages are specially chosen to provide foods high in protein, iron, calcium, and vitamins A and C. Eligible women and children receive fortified milk and cheese, eggs, whole grain bread products, hot or cold cereals, 100% fruit juices, and fresh or frozen fruits and vegetables.
-The WIC program recommends breastfeeding, provides breastfeeding support, baby foods, and infant cereal.
-For women who cannot or choose not to breastfeed, infants may receive supplemental, iron fortified formula.
-WIC participants obtain their foods by using their eWIC cards for specific items at participating local grocery stores and pharmacies.
+WIC supplemental food packages are specially chosen to provide foods high in protein, iron, calcium and vitamins A and C. Eligible women and children receive fortified milk and cheese, eggs, whole grain bread products, hot and cold cereals, 100% fruit juices and fresh or frozen fruits and vegetables.
+The WIC program recommends breastfeeding and provides breastfeeding support, baby foods and infant cereal.
+For women who cannot or choose not to breastfeed, infants may receive supplemental, iron-fortified formula.
+WIC participants obtain their foods using their WIC cards to purchase specific items at participating local grocery stores and pharmacies.

 Studies confirm that pregnant women who enroll in WIC during the early months of pregnancy have fewer low birth weight babies, experience fewer infant deaths, see the doctor earlier in pregnancy and eat healthier.

-In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating based on race, color, national origin, religion, sex, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity.

-fax: (833) 256-1665 or (202) 690-7442; or
+(2) fax: (202) 690-7442; or

-email: program.intake@usda.gov
+(3) email: program.intake@usda.gov.

 This institution is an equal opportunity provider.